Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation: Results

 The \np\ predictor architecture $\Phi$ consists of three modules.
 First, the prompt encoder $\Phi_{prompt}$ receives the prompt encoding $c = \texttt{ENCODE}(p)$ and processes it into a vector.
 To do this, $\Phi_{prompt}$ consists of a single transformer layer where we append an additional, learnable token to the end of the sequence prior to the self-attention mechanism.
 This additional token is passed through the remainder of the transformer block while the original sequence is discarded.
 Further, we instantiate one distinct $\Phi_{prompt}$ per DM text encoder, i.e., one for PixArt-$\Sigma$ which relies solely on a T5 LLM~\cite{raffel2020exploring}, and two for Hunyuan/SDXL/DreamShaper which all use dual text encoders~\cite{radford2021learning}.

 The noise encoder $\Phi_{noise}$ consists of a simple 4-stage ResNet~\cite{he2016deep} encoder which gradually downsamples the height and width of the latent $X_T$ while increasing the number of channels.
 The final layer of $\Phi_{noise}$ is an adaptive max pooling layer which compresses the remaining height and width down to 1 for a vector output.
-Finally, the score encoder $\Phi_{score}$ simply concatenates the output of the noise and prompt encoder(s) and then feed them through an MLP to output a scalar prediction.
+Finally, the score encoder $\Phi_{score}$ simply concatenates the output of the noise and prompt encoder(s) and then feeds them through an MLP to output a scalar prediction.

 For training, we split our data 80\%/10\%/10\% into distinct training, validation, and test sets.
+These splits are conducted over the prompts so all tuples corresponding to a given prompt $p$ will only appear in one partition.
 The overall loss function consists of the Mean Absolute Error (MAE) regression loss and the differentiable Spearman's Rank Correlation Coefficient (SRCC) from Blondel et al., 2020~\cite{blondel2020fast}.
-Specifically, the differentiable SRCC loss computes by measuring the soft ranking correlation of ground-truth targets and predictions in a given batch. \np\ trains for 100 epochs with a batch size of 256 using the Adam~\cite{loshchilov19AdamW} optimizer and an initial learning rate of $1 \times 10^{-4}$.
-We find that \np\ is able to achieve above 0.74 SRCC and below 0.84 MAE on the validation sets for each DM.
-Further details can be found in the supplementary.
+Specifically, the differentiable SRCC loss is computed by measuring the soft ranking correlation of ground-truth targets and predictions in a given batch. \np\ trains for 50 epochs with grouped batches of $k=6$ prompts (120 samples per batch) using the AdamW~\cite{loshchilov19AdamW} optimizer.
+More details can be found in the supplementary.

 Once trained, our \np\ predictors integrate into existing DM pipelines as follows: In addition to the prompt $p$, number of images to generate $|B|$ and other hyperparameters, the user provides the number of initial noises $N$ to sample.
-After the pipeline encodes the prompt, $c = \texttt{ENCODE}(p)$, we sample $N$ noises and estimate their scores $S_{p, I}$.
+After the pipeline encodes the prompt, $c = \texttt{ENCODE}(p)$, we sample $N=100$ noises and estimate their scores $S_{p, I}$.
 We sort and rank the noises, forwarding only the top-$|B|$ for full generation.
 Alternatively, given prompt encoding $c$, \np\ can also simply estimate the mean preference score $\mu_{S_p}$.